python-attrs/attrs/docs/types.md

     list_of_numbers = attr.ib(factory=list, type=list[int])
 ```

-The approach used for `list_of_numbers` one is only a available in our [old-style API](names.md) which is why the example still uses it.
+The approach used for `list_of_numbers` one is only available in our [old-style API](names.md) which is why the example still uses it.

 ### Pyright

 *attrs* integrates with Microsoft's [Pyright] via {pep}`681`.
-While Pyright's not commonly used as a type-checker, it's widely used as the foundation of VS Code's proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers its Python support.
+While Pyright's not as commonly used as a type-checker, it's widely used as the foundation of VS Code's proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers its Python support.

-Pyright grew several *attrs*-specific features over the years, but its inferred types are still a tiny subset of those supported by Mypy, including:
+Pyright has grown several *attrs*-specific features over the years, but its inferred types are still a tiny subset of those supported by Mypy, including:

 - Our auto-aliasing of private attributes is not supported.
   You have to manually tell Pyright about it: `_x: int = attrs.field(alias="x")`